A look back at the night new Jayhawk Isaiah Moss scored 19 points in 96 seconds for Iowa | Tale of the Tait

 I first saw the eye-popping numbers on Twitter, didn’t quite believe it and then asked Moss about it directly when I was on the phone with him yesterday shortly after the 6-foot-5 graduate transfer known as “Zay” committed to KU.

-Unlike some of the Tweets, Moss downplayed the performance, saying simply that his team was down big and he was trying to help the team catch up.
+Unlike some of the tweets, Moss downplayed the performance, saying simply that his team was down big and he was trying to help the team catch up.

 “It was a stop-clock (situation),” Moss recalled.
-“But we were down like 14 points and we had this inbounds play, it’s an iso play, and they just kept giving me the ball so I just kept trying to take it down for pull-up 3s, fouls, I went to the (free throw) line a couple of times, we were just playing catch-up.”
+“But we were down like 14 points and we had this inbounds play, it’s an iso play, and they just kept giving me the ball so I just kept trying to take it down for pull-up 3s, fouls, I went to the (free-throw) line a couple of times, we were just playing catch-up.”

 Here’s how it played out.